cidacslab/AESOP-Data-Documentation/docs/source/web_based.rst

 .. note::

    Dataset variables generated from Google Trends only.
-However, the structure will be maintained for other captures in search engines.
+However, the structure will be maintained for other captures in search engines and the representation of types is considered the file in parquet format.